 Here are the tasks you can perform as an attendee:

 Interpreters don't have a dedicated password when joining a meeting or webinar.
 They must use either the regular meeting password or the panelist password.

-If two attendees join a meeting or webinar using the same email address and the host makes either of them an interpreter, both attendees become an interpreter.
+If two attendees join a meeting, webinar or personal room meeting using the same email address and the host makes either of them an interpreter, both attendees become an interpreter.

-You can't create breakout sessions in meetings if you enable simultaneous interpretation when scheduling a meeting from your Webex site.
+You can't create breakout sessions or practice sessions in meetings and webinars if you enable simultaneous interpretation when scheduling from your Webex site.

 If you schedule a meeting from the Webex Meetings desktop app and the meeting template has breakout sessions, the meeting you scheduled won't have simultaneous interpretation.

 You can't preassign interpreters when you schedule a meeting in the Meetings desktop app.
 You must add the language channels and interpreters during the meeting.

 Hosts can mute individual interpreters, but they can't mute interpreters using Mute all or Mute on entry.

 To avoid issues with interpreter handoffs, hosts can't move interpreters to the lobby or expel them from the meeting, webinar or personal room meeting.

 Hosts can't change the role of interpreters to cohost or presenter and interpreters can't share their screen.